bergmanlab/TELR/docs/02_Usage.md

   -v OVERLAP, --overlap OVERLAP
-                        max overlap size for flanking sequence alignment (default = '20')
+                        max overlap size for flanking sequence alignment (default = '20') --repeatmasker_family
-  -k, --keep_files      If provided then all intermediate files will be kept
-                        (default: remove intermediate files)
+                        If provided then repeatmasker will be used to annotate TE families in the assembled contigs (default: use minimap2 for contig TE annotation) -k, --keep_files      If provided then all intermediate files will be kept (default: remove intermediate files)
 ```